jthegedus/svelte-adapter-firebase/README.md

 <details>
 <summary><code>target</code></summary>

-If `firebase.json:hosting` is an array of sites, the each hosting config must list a `target` or `site` field that matches the adatper's `target` option.
+If `firebase.json:hosting` is an array of sites, then each hosting config must list a `site` or `target` field that matches the adatper's `target` option.
 For
 example:

 ```json